All Collections

 This deposit will be matched to the transfer record from created from connected bank in QuickBooks Online.

-Should the balance of the payout be negative (the deposit contains more refunds or expenses than income), then you will see a Journal Entry be created.
+Should the balance of the transfer be negative (the deposit contains more refunds or expenses than income), then you will see a Journal Entry be created.
 Journal entries can also be created should the deposit recorded from Goodshuffle Pro not match the record created by your bank.

-Negative payout in Goodshuffle Pro
+Inbound Transfer in Goodshuffle Pro

-Corresponding Payout in QuickBooks Online
+Corresponding Inbound Transfer in QuickBooks Online

 So now a journal entry is created that credits the vendors bank account by a negative $4941.28 (effectively pulling funds from it) and we debit the Undeposited Funds account by negative $4941.28, effectively adding that amount.
-Finally, the debit to the Undeposited Funds is linked to the Bank Deposit and we get a negative payout in QuickBooks Online.
+Finally, the debit to the Undeposited Funds is linked to the Bank Deposit and we get a negative Inbound Transfer in QuickBooks Online.

 Did this answer your question?